The Big Book Swap

-On Friday 18th March children and staff at St.Saviour's joined in Sports Relief 2016.
-All the children from Reception to Year 6 took part in a variety of sporting activities throughout the day.
+From Monday 19th - Friday 23rd March children and staff at St.Saviour's joined in Sport Relief 2018.
+All the children from Reception to Year 6 took part in exciting PE lessons that the children planned themselves!

 All the money raised by Sports Relief is shared here in the UK and the world's poorest countries to enhance and transform the lives of people both here and across the globe.